🎉Grand Opening: June 2026

 When Professional Dental Assessment May Be Needed

-• Persistent pain that does not improve with over-the-counter pain relief
+• Persistent or worsening pain in the affected area that does not improve with over-the-counter pain relief

-• Loose adjacent teeth or a change in the way your teeth come together when you bite
+• Difficulty biting or chewing, or a noticeable change in how your teeth fit together

-• Bleeding that does not stop after applying gentle pressure for 10 to 15 minutes
+• Bleeding from the gums or socket that does not stop after applying gentle pressure

-• Tooth discolouration in the days or weeks following the injury
+• Tooth discolouration in the days or weeks following the injury, which may indicate changes to the tooth's internal structures

-• Signs of infection, such as a persistent bad taste, discharge, or a raised temperature
+• Signs of infection, such as swelling, redness, a bad taste, or discharge from the area

 Prevention: Reducing the Risk of Dental Trauma

-While it is not always possible to prevent dental trauma, there are practical steps that can help reduce the risk of having a tooth knocked out:
+While it is not always possible to prevent accidents, there are practical steps that may help reduce the risk of having a tooth knocked out.

-Always wear a seatbelt when travelling in a vehicle and ensure that children are secured in age-appropriate car seats.
-These measures significantly reduce the risk of facial and dental injuries in the event of a collision.
+Use seatbelts and appropriate child car seats.
+Proper restraint in vehicles significantly reduces the risk of facial and dental injuries in the event of a road traffic incident.

 Key Points to Remember

-• Try to replant the tooth into the socket if possible, or store it in milk and seek emergency dental care within 30 minutes to one hour.
+• Try to replant the tooth if possible — gently push it back into the socket and hold it in place, then seek emergency dental care.

 Frequently Asked Questions